kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## The Idea

-Machines cannot read words.
+Machines cannot read words
-They understand numbers.
+They understand numbers
 Embeddings map words into numbers that preserve meaning

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.